lj-ditrapani/16-bit-computer-specification/timing.md

   All CPU instructions take 4 or 6 cycles.
   Instructions that access data memory (LOD and STR) take 6 cycles.
   All other 14 instructions take 4 cycles.
 There is no pipelining.
-- The VDP sets the "rendering output" line to high to segment the bus and signal the CPU the bus is segmented, the CPU can no longer access the following
+- The VDP sets the "rendering output" line to low to signal the CPU the VDP is not rendering and is available to receive commands from the CPU.
-  devices: VRAM, VDP, APU.
-  It sets the line low to unify the bus and signal the CPU it can once again access the devices.
 - The VDP sets the "rendering output" line to high during the 200 visible scan line rendering.
   It keeps the line low during the 62 blank lines.
 - VDP pixel clock is the master clock.
 So a pixel period is ~69.841 ns.